Hello and welcome to my Burton Malavita bindings review.

 Flex & Response

-Out of the Burton Cartel, the Burton Genesis and the Burton Malavita I would say that, when riding, the Genesis and the Malavitas feel about the same in terms of flex – around 5/10, though the Malavitas feel just a little stiffer than the Genesis overall, but pretty close – with the Cartels feeling slightly stiffer – around 6/10.
+Out of the Burton Cartel, the Burton Genesis and the Burton Malavita I would say that, when riding, the Malavitas feel about half way between the Genesis and Cartel – around 5.5/10, with the Cartels feeling slightly stiffer – around 6/10 and the Genesis more like 5/10.

 The Malavitas have a relatively stiff highback, but a softer baseplate.
 Stiffer highback than the Genesis and the Cartel too.